-Welcome back to my Friday column on this lovely Friday in mid-November.
-As always, your feedback and thoughts are welcome at idonnis (at) ripr (dot) org, and you're invited to follow me on the twitters.
+Welcome back to my weekly column.
+Don your ear muffs, cook up some cocoa and settle in for another exciting seven days in Rhode Island politics.
+Your thoughts are always welcome at idonnis (at) ripr (dot) org, and feel free to follow me on the twitters.
 Let's get to it.